DanielMevs/Deploying-Django-Web-Apps-with-Nginx-and-Amazon-ECS/README.md

 ### Topics Covered:
 * Deploying a Django web app with Docker and Nginx to Amazon EC
-* Utilizing AWS services, such as Amazon S3 for hosting static files, Amazon RDS for the database, and AWS Route 53 for domain name registration.
+* Utilizing AWS services, such as Amazon S3 for hosting static files, Amazon RDS to manage a Postgres-based database, and AWS Route 53 for domain name registration.